gcharvin/DetecDiv/Tutorial/GUI_tutorial.md

 *Annotate selected ROI : launches a figure window to perofmr manual annotation of the training/test sets.
 Shortcut keys indicated in the "Classes" menu can be used to assign one among all available classes for each frame.

-The buttons at the bottom provide the following functions:
+ Menu functions :

-* Save classifier & parameters: saves all relevant paramters in the classfier GUI.
-This step is required to preserve any modification executed in the GUI
+File Menu --> Save classifier parameters.
+This is required each time parameters are changed on any of the 3 tabs.

+CLassifier Menu --> thie menu contains all the functions that are used to train and validate the classifier:

 * Format trainingset for training : this function exports ROIs data as images to folders.
 These images will be then used by the training procedure
 * Train classifier : launches the training procedure
 * Validateclassifier : classify all the ROI data in the classifier GUI using the trained network (if any).